SamsDRGMods/DRGLib/.github/ISSUE_TEMPLATE/Documentation.md

 ---
 name: Documentation error
-about: Report any bugs with DRGLib's built in functions or macros
+about: Report any errors with DRGLib's documentation
 title: ''
 labels: documentation
 assignees: ''